JuliaSmoothOptimizers/BundleAdjustmentModels.jl/README.md

 julia> using BALNLSModels
 ```

-if you don't know the problem names you can call problems_df() that will return a dataframe of all the problems, thair group and some other characteristics.
+`problems_df()` returns a DataFrame of all the problems, their group and other features.

 ```julia
 julia> df = problems_df()